xujiajiadexiaokeai/xujiajiadexiaokeai.github.io/content/_index.md

 - 🌱 I’m currently learning Go, OS, Distributed System and eBPF.
 - 🔭 I’m currently working on Cloud Native.
-- 📆 I worked in Teambition with Javascript and Node.
+- 📆 I worked in Teambition with Javascript and Node.js.